fklement/synflood_demo/README.md

 # Grundlagen IT-Sicherheit - Practical Exercise 1 - SYN_flood

-In this small exercise you will perform a synflooding attack using a program written in C on our target and thus make the test site of Nginx unreachable for third parties.
+In this small exercise you will perform a synflooding attack using a program written in `C` on our target and thus make the 404 response site of Nginx unreachable for third parties.
 We will not deal with the exact implementation here.
 It is merely a matter of carrying out the attack in practice.

 ## Preparation